 Motor vehicle accidents are one of the leading causes of fatalities in Kentucky and across the United States.
 Worse, almost every fatal accident is preventable.
 When people drive recklessly, while intoxicated, or aggressively, they can be held liable for their actions.
 When manufacturers put defective vehicles on the market, they must be held responsible for putting profits ahead of people.

-At Wilt & Associates, PLLC, our Kentucky fatal vehicle accident lawyers are skilled at holding negligent drivers and other parties liable for taking the life of your loved one.
+At Wilt Injury Lawyers, our Kentucky fatal vehicle accident lawyers are skilled at holding negligent drivers and other parties liable for taking the life of your loved one.
 We understand that no dollar value can be placed on someone’s life, but our attorneys work to secure justice for your family.
 We have a strong record of wrongful death awards.
 Contact us in Lexington or Louisville today to learn more.

 How can we help today?

 - How common are fatal vehicle accidents in Kentucky?

 - What types of vehicle accidents caused the most fatalities in Kentucky?